 7. Take a course

-By taking an English language course, you are committing yourself to taking the time to improve.
+By taking an English language course, you are committing yourself to take the time to improve.
 It’s also the best learning environment as you will consistently learn new things and your mistakes will be corrected by the teacher.

 8. Improve your relationships with native speakers